-- The premises are safe, secure and include the necessary facilities for children.
+- has made sure the premises are secure and include the necessary facilities for children.
 The childminder demonstrates an awareness of how to ensure the environment is made welcoming to children.
-(National Standard 4: Physical environment) - The furniture, equipment and toys are safe and appropriate for the needs of children.
-(National Standard 5: Equipment) - The childminder understands how to promote children's safety and take precautions to prevent accidents.
-(National Standard 6: Safety) - The childminder has a sound knowledge of child protection procedures approved by the Local Safeguarding Children Board, and is aware of their responsibility to protect the welfare of the child.
-(National Standard 13: Child Protection) Helping children achieve well and enjoy what they do The provision is satisfactory.
+(National Standard 4: Physical environment) - has furniture, equipment and toys that are safe and appropriate for the needs of children.
+(National Standard 5: Equipment) - has not ensured the premises are safe because the childminder has limited awareness of potential risks to children.
+The house has a lot of low level glass surfaces that are hazardous to children.
+(National Standard 6: Safety) Helping children achieve well and enjoy what they do The provision is satisfactory.